Themify Review – A Diverse, Versatile and Highly-Capable WordPress Theme Shop

 Let’s start by discussing the price of the products.

-Because some plugins are more complex than others, more price variation is to be expected, with Themify’s offerings costing between $19 and $39 each.
-Plugin add-ons cost $10 each (with plugin add-on bundles available).
+Because some plugins are more complex than others, more price variation is to be expected, with Themify’s plugin offerings costing between $19 and $49 each.
+Many of Themify’s plugins have multiple “add-ons”, but Themify gives you access to all add-ons if you purchase the premium version.
+That is, Themify doesn’t sell individual add-ons anymore.

 These are relatively standard prices in the WordPress world — neither cheap nor overly expensive.
 Take a look at the major WordPress marketplaces and you’ll see products priced in the same ballpark.

 However, if you’re prepared to part with slightly more money, you can get far more bang for your buck.
-Club memberships offer outstanding value, with Themify Club memberships coming in four flavors:
+The Themify Master Club gives you access to all Themify’s themes, plugins, add-ons, and Photoshop files for one low price.

 Now, it’s time to turn our attention to the Themify themes.

-As each theme costs $49, by far the most cost-effective purchase method is club membership, granting you access to all themes from $79 a year — working out to less than $2 per theme.
+As each theme costs $59, by far the most cost-effective purchase method is the Master Club, which gets you access to all themes for just $89 per year — working out to about $2 per theme (plus you get all the plugins, too).

 Themify Theme Features